freedomofpress/securedrop-workstation-keyring/README.md

 **At the moment this repo is experimental and should not be part of a production SDW installation.**

 ## Setup instructions
 Clone this repository and ensure your system has sufficient free space.
 On non-Qubes systems, install Docker.

 Then, either proceed to the convenience `make` targets, or clone the [qubes-builderv2](https://github.com/QubesOS/qubes-builderv2) repo in a sibling directory to this one.

 ## Build instructions
 On Qubes systems, `BUILD_OS=qubes` is required to use the Qubes Fedora executor.

 `make build-rpm`, `make build-rpm-staging`, and `make build-rpm-dev` will build respective packages using Qubes builderv2.
 If the qubes-builderv2 repository is not installed in a sibling directory, it will be cloned.
-The first time the qubes-builderv2 repo is set up, the executor image will be generated, which takes some time.
+The first time the qubes-builderv2 repo is set up, OS-specific dependencies will be installed (on local machines, you'll be prompted for your passphrase) and the executor image will be generated, which takes some time.

 `make build-rpm BRANCH=yourbranchname` also allows you to build from any branch.